 These strategies may become part of Whitefish's workforce housing efforts in the future but, given sequencing considerations, funding and land availability, current community priorities, and Montana statutory authority, these strategies are now scheduled for implementation after 2025.
-When this plan is updated in 2020, these strategies will be reconsidered.
+When the plan is updated in 2020, and if opportunities arise in the meantime, these strategies will be reconsidered.
+These strategies are defined in Sec.
+3 - Housing Tools, pages 8-14.
+More information on these tools and associated issues is in the appendix and at whitefishhousing.com.